This post is part of our Blockchain Roadmap for beginners and will cover:

 - Smart Contracts

 Bitcoin came out in 2009 and tried to change the financial ecosystem of the world.
 People liked this idea of a government-proof, third-party-resistant financial system that was fast, secure, and governed by code.
 This made an increasing group of people start thinking of a way to extend this technology behind Bitcoin beyond just financial transactions.
 And that gave birth to the idea of what we call the Ethereum Blockchain.

 Vitalik Buterin and Ethereum

-In 2011, Vitalik Buterin, a 17 year old programmer got introduced to Bitcoin.
+In 2011, Vitalik Buterin, a 17-year-old programmer got introduced to Bitcoin.
 He co-founded the Bitcoin Magazine and was actively working on the Bitcoin blockchain.
 However, he soon realized that his vision of the future of Bitcoin was much different than his companions’.
 Also, Bitcoin’s technology did not support the idea of what Vitalik wanted to create.

 And so in 2013, Vitalik published the Ethereum whitepaper describing the platform that was more than just a cryptocurrency.
-In 2014, Ethereum sold its tokens in an Initial Coin Offering (ICO) and raised around $18 million in 42 days, making it one of the most successful ICOs till date.
+In 2014, Ethereum sold its tokens in an Initial Coin Offering (ICO) and raised around $18 million in 42 days, making it one of the most successful ICOs to date.

 But, that still does not answer the question.